 3. Spine and spinal cord injuries

-Spine and spinal cord injuries are among the most serious injuries that a person can suffer.
+Spine and spinal cord injuries are among the most serious injuries from motorcycle accidents that a person can suffer.
 They can cause paralysis, chronic pain, and a host of other problems.
 When a motorcycle rider is involved in an accident, the risk of suffering spinal fractures is significantly increased.
 This is due to the fact that riders are often thrown from their bikes and hit the ground with great impact.

 Wearing a helmet and other protective gear can help to reduce the risk of suffering spinal injuries in a motorcycle accident, but it is important to be aware of the risk.
 The Universal Helmet Law even states that all motorcycle riders must wear a helmet when riding.